advantageee/POC/docs/FSD.md

   - `GET /api/embedding/search?q=...` – Performs a vector similarity search with optional filters

 The service is implemented as a FastAPI app in `backend/InvestorCodex.EmbeddingService`.

+## Dashboard Web App

+The frontend is built with Next.js and Tailwind CSS.
+It consumes the backend APIs to present investment insights.

+### Routing Views

+- `/companies` – Table view with pagination and filters.
+- `/companies/:id` – Tabbed profile showing **Signals**, **Contacts**, and **Investments**.
+- `/alerts` – Timeline view of signals sorted by AI-assigned severity.
+- `/similar/:id` – Displays embedding based similar company results.
+- `/export` – Allows downloading PDF or CSV reports.

+### User Roles

+Azure AD B2C provides authentication with three roles:

+- **Viewer** – Read-only access to company data.
+- **Analyst** – Can trigger exports and manage alerts.
+- **Admin** – Full access including user management.

+## Export & Reporting Engine

+When a user clicks the export button, an asynchronous job is placed on an Azure Queue.
+The job renders HTML templates to PDF via Puppeteer (or DinkToPDF) and generates CSV files directly from PostgreSQL.
+Files are stored temporarily in Azure Blob Storage and served through time-limited signed URLs.